swup/docs/src/docs/announcements/swup-4.md

 ### Parallel Plugin

-The new [Parallel Plugin](/plugins/parallel-plugin/) enables animating both the previous and the next content at the same time.
-It's a feature requested by many users and a valid use case for sites with more complex animations.
+The new [Parallel Plugin](/plugins/parallel-plugin/) enables a feature requested by many users: running out and in animation at the same time, i.e. in parallel.
+To do this, the plugin will keep the previous container around for the duration of the transition.
+Complex layouts like overlays, stacks and side-by-side slideshows are now much easier to implement.
 Head over to the [plugin readme](/plugins/parallel-plugin/) for more information and example code.

 <!-- GIF of Parallel Plugin in action -->